 - Removing DS-records of the old key from the parent zone.
 ISPmanager generates a new key allowing users to perform the required operations in the parent zone: delete the DS-record of the old key and add the DS-records of a new key.

 ZSK key update procedure includes the following steps:

-DNSSEC can be activated on PowerDNS 3.2 later.
+DNSSEC can be activated for the following DNS-servers:

 When activating DNSSEC protection you need to publish and update the DS-record in the parent zone manually.
 DNSSEC email notifications will inform you about new DS-records you need to publish.

 - Click Save.

 Enable DNSSEC for a domain